LC-Linkous/reverse_engineering_notes/README.md

 * [IoT Protocols](#iot-protocols)

 This field requires specialized equipment and knowledge of radio frequency principles and wireless communication standards.
-It is the second hardest topic of the four topics listed here.
+It is the second hardest topic of the four topics listed here to get started with.
 Depending on the use-case, some of the common tools from the [General Tools](#general-tools-table) table may be needed, but typically this bulk of this work will be digital rather than physical.
 The minimum required knowledge in this section is higher than in two previous sections due to it being more specialized.
 Some approaches, such as working with cellular or mobile equipment, may be inaccessible to the average person either for monetary, infrastructure, or legal reasons.
 The required knowledge for RF is also not trivial.
 However, the first three sub-topics listed (WiFi, Bluetooth, and RFID/NFC) have a reasonable entry point for most people.
 Sub-GHz/ISM is also accessible as long as regulations for frequency, power, etc.

 This section of topics requires some knowledge and skills in:
+*  Basic RF concepts including frequency, modulation, demodulation, bandwidth, and signal propagation.
+* Basic antenna theory and selection for different frequency ranges
-*
+  * Directionality, gain, polarization, etc...
+* Software Defined Radio (SDR) operation and common hardware platforms
+  * The RTL-SDR and HackRF One devices are popular and widely documented online
+* Network packet capture and analysis using tools like Wireshark
+  * Wireshark is the default tool that goes along with the course materials.
+* GNU Radio framework for custom signal processing and protocol development
+* Protocol analysis tools and techniques for wireless communications
+* Signal identification and spectrum analysis techniques
+* Command-line interfaces and scripting for wireless testing and monitoring
+* Regulatory compliance and legal considerations for RF testing
+  * Just because technology can transmit, does not mean you are legally allowed to do so.

-  require additional knowledge of:
+Special cases (and working with hardware) may require additional knowledge of:
+* Firmware extraction and analysis from wireless devices
+* Hardware debugging interfaces (JTAG/SWD) for wireless chipset analysis
+* (Python) Programming for signal processing and automation tasks
+  * Bash and shell scripting are good alternatives, but many of the examples in the private half of this material default to Python
+* Cryptanalysis techniques for assessing wireless security
+  * This includes the strength of security and HOW it was implemented

+Cellular/Mobile analysis requires additional knowledge of:
+* Cellular network architecture (GSM/UMTS/LTE/5G) and protocol stacks
+* IMSI catchers and base station simulation techniques
+* SIM card analysis and over-the-air provisioning protocols
-*
+* Specialized cellular test equipment
+ * This includes expensive cell site simulators, protocol analyzers, proper isolation
+* Regulatory restrictions and licensing requirements for cellular frequency bands

 Some tools and software for these, are listed in the [ADD TABLE]() and [ADD TABLE]() tables.